Object Segmentations

 )

-# What nouns did sub-01 see across their first 5 trials?
+# list the nouns sub-01 saw across the first 5 trials

 for trial in range(5):